jennyzeng/CourseScheduling/README.md

     4. In [main.py](main.py), edit the path for taken.txt.
 If you don't want to use taken, set useTaken=False
     5. run main.py and you will get a schedule.

 NOTE: Currently it only has information for CS major with specific specializations.
-Not for other majors or students at other schools.
+Not for students with other majors or at other schools.

 ## Current Course Scheduling Algorithm